Tyler Wildcatters

 The Tyler WildCatters were a minor league baseball team located in Tyler, Texas.
 The team, which existed from 1994 to 1997, played in the independent Texas–Louisiana League, and was un-affiliated with any major league baseball team.
 Their home stadium was historic Mike Carter Field, which has been home to various professional, semi-professional, and collegiate Baseball teams dating back to 1941.
-Their offices were located at 414 South Bonner Avenue in the historic Brick Streets District of Tyler, Texas.
+Their founding in 1994 marked the first time Tyler had a baseball team in 39 years.